-IT and Networks industries have been combining their complementary expertise and resources in a joint collaborative effort to reach broad agreement on standardized approaches and common architectures which address identified technical challenges, are interoperable and have economies of scale.
+IT and Networks industries have been combining their complementary expertise and resources in a joint collaborative effort to reach broad agreement on standardized approaches and common architectures, which address identified technical challenges, are interoperable and have economies of scale.

-As a result, a network operator-led Industry Specification Group (ISG) with open membership was setup in the last quarter of 2012 under the umbrella of ETSI to work through the technical challenges of Network Functions Virtualisation (NFV).
+As a result, an ETSI Industry Specification Group (ISG) with open membership was setup in the last quarter of 2012 to work through the technical challenges of Network Functions Virtualisation.